prometheus/proposals/proposals/0060-ct-storage.md

 1. We propose to stick to the assumption that ST can change for every sample and don't try to prematurely optimize for the special cumulative best case.
 Rationales:

 * This unlocks the most amount of benefits (e.g. also delta) for the same amount of work, it makes code simpler.
-* We don't know if we need special cumulative best case optimization (yet); also it would be also for some "best" cases.
+* We don't know if we need special cumulative best case optimization (yet); also, it would be for some "best" cases.
 Once we know we can always add those optimizations.

-2. Similarly, we propose to not have special ST storage cases per metric types.
-TSDB storage is not metric type aware, plus some systems allow optional STs on gauges (e.g. OpenTelemetry).
+2. Similarly, we propose to not have new special ST storage cases per metric types beyond the existing difference between native histograms and float metrics.
+Some systems allow optional STs on gauges (e.g. OpenTelemetry).
 We propose keeping that storage flexibility.

 3. We propose to treat ST as an *optional* data everywhere, simply because it's new and because certain metric type do not need it (gauges).
 For efficiency and consistency with scrape and Remote Write protocols we treat default value `int64(0)` as a "not provided" sentinel.
 This has a consequence of inability to provide the ST of an exact 0 value (unlikely needed and if needed clients needs to use 1m after or before.